arielgalil/WinWin/conductor/product-guidelines.md

 ## 1. Direction & Localization
 - **RTL-First:** The system is fundamentally built for Hebrew speakers.
 Default layout and text direction must be RTL.
 - **i18n (Internationalization):** **Strictly Forbidden** to use hard-coded text strings.
 All labels, buttons, and messages must be pulled from global translation files (JSON).
 This ensures maintainability and future scalability.
+- **Interaction Restrictions:** Logos, avatars, and icons must be non-selectable and non-draggable (`no-select no-drag`) to ensure a clean, professional touch interface.

 ## 2. Brand Messaging & Voice
 - **Tone:** Direct, encouraging, and supportive.